ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

 - A local branch synchronised with a remote one is said to be **tracking** that remote branch.
-- The remote branch being tracked is called the **upstream branch**
+- The remote branch being tracked is called the **upstream branch**.

 ## Configuring repositories